 Discovery Rostam Batmangli (Vampire Weekend) Wes Miles (Ra Ra Riot)

+What they should sound like: Two buzz bands formed (in 2006) by college classmates: Ra Ra Riot’s got the chamber pop, Vampire Weekend made the most of a world-music curiosity.
+Together their creation could likely be mistaken for either band’s newest album.
 What they do sound like: Electrified!
 Miles’s vocals wash through spacey synth and swirling blips, making for dance-pop that’s dreamier than the other bands at hand.
 The true indicator of the group’s direction may be the not-so-subtle nod to Daft Punk, right there in their name.
 Discovery’s upcoming LP (due out July 7, and titled … LP) includes a re-interpreted Ra Ra Riot track, and a cover of the Jackson Five’s “I Want You Back.”